Care, Treatment, Custody & Corrections Programs (CTCC/Section 23)

 - Correction/Custody Facilities (e.g. detention centres, open custody facilities).

-Academic programs follow Ministry of Education and Training guidelines but are delivered in a flexible and often individualized manner.
+Academic programs follow Ministry of Education guidelines but are delivered in a flexible and often individualized manner.
 Whenever possible, they are co-ordinated and integrated with the facility’s management and treatment programs.
 They are designed to maximize the educational outcomes for all students.

 Instruction is offered from primary grades to high school completion.
 Working with facility staff, community professionals, the student’s home school, and the parents or guardians, the program’s goal is to help all students develop both the personal and academic skills needed to successfully return to their school, or go on to post-secondary education, job training, or employment.